vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Goodall, Dominic & Harunaga Isaacson

-2007 Workshop on the Niśvāsatattvasam. hitā: The Earliest Surviving Saiva Tantra? ´ in: Newsletter of the NGMCP 3 (2007), 4–6.
+2007 Workshop on the Niśvāsatattvasaṁhitā: The Earliest Surviving Saiva Tantra? ´ in: Newsletter of the NGMCP 3 (2007), 4–6.

 Gopal, Ram

 1959 India of the Vedic Kalpasūtras.
 Delhi.

-Gopālarājavam. śāvalī
+Gopālarājavaṁśāvalī

 A facsimile edition prepared by the Nepal Research Centre in collaboration